morko/haxroomie/assets/docs/tutorials/haxroomie-cli-config.md

 };
 module.exports = config;
 ```
-In addition to normal values that the `HBInit` function accepts
+In addition to options that the `HBInit` function accepts
 (see [Haxball Headless Host WiKi](https://github.com/haxball/haxball-issues/wiki/Headless-Host#roomconfigobject))
 , following options can be used: